-An Inside Look into What Florida Criminal Attorneys Do.
+An Inside Look into What a Florida Criminal Defense Attorney Does

 Criminal Law vs. Civil Law

 The United States legal system is split in two.
 There are laws and statutes that are related to criminal matters and those that relate to civil matters.
 Criminal laws are the federal and state laws that make certain behaviors illegal and punishable by imprisonment and fines.
 A criminal case is pursued by government prosecutors when someone violates a criminal statute.
 A prosecutor is a criminal law attorney, but their job is to prove those accused of crimes guilty.